Background pattern

 • If there are less than 12 hours until the next dose, skip the missed dose.
 Take the next dose at the usual time.

-• Do not take a double dose of Forxiga to make up for the missed doses.
+• Do not take a double dose of Forxiga to make up for a forgotten dose.

-Do not stop taking Forxiga without consulting your doctor first.
-If you have diabetes, your blood sugar may increase without this medication.
+Do not stop taking Forxiga without first talking to your doctor.
+If you have diabetes, your blood sugar levels may increase without this medicine.

-Like all medicines, Forxiga may cause side effects, although not everyone will experience them.
+Like all medicines, Forxiga can cause side effects, although not everybody gets them.

 These are the signs of angioedema: